-The mission of the Vermont Pension Investment Committee (VPIC) is to make and manage investments for the Vermont State Employees' Retirement System, Vermont State Teachers' Retirement System, Vermont Municipal Employees' Retirement Systems, and the other Public Retirement System, with integrity, prudence, and skill to meet or exceed the financial objectives of the beneficiaries of the funds.
+The mission of the Vermont Pension Investment Commission (VPIC) is to make and manage investments for the Vermont State Employees' Retirement System, Vermont State Teachers' Retirement System, Vermont Municipal Employees' Retirement Systems, and the other Public Retirement System, with integrity, prudence, and skill to meet or exceed the financial objectives of the beneficiaries of the funds.

 The board is responsible for standards, guidelines, and procedures for determining whether and how monetary benefits shall be paid to the survivors of a firefighter who dies while in the line of duty or from an occupation-related illness, what information must initially be filed with a claim, and administering the provisions.

 Treasurer's Office reports and studies on issues affecting State finances and Retirement Systems.

 Vermont Pension Investment Committee: Effectiveness and Governance Assessment - 01/15/09